 I need my beauty sleep more than ever but Jimmy Fallon says going to bed laughing will give me a longer life.

 Fallon kicked off his new gig as host of The Tonight Show last night.
-I swear I saw, in his first steps on stage, a Canadian.
+I swear I saw a Canadian, in Fallon’s first steps on stage.

 Instead, he offered up sheer enthusiasm.